 First, he tried to rebuild the RAID volume using RAID controller utilities and then ejected drives and replaced their slots in the server, which worsened the situation.

-Next, he removed the hard drives and connected them externally to a desktop computer and heard that the hard drives were making strange mechanical noise.
-He understood he could not do anything and escalated the case to further inspection and data recovery.
+Next, he removed the hard drives and connected them externally to a desktop computer and heard that the hard drives were making noise.
+He understood he could not do anything and escalated the case to further inspection and RAID 5 recovery.

 Technical Inspection of Hard Drives